3.2: Protein Purification

 In Figure \(\PageIndex{21}\), proteins of Chlamydomonas reinhardtii are resolved by 2-DE from preparative gels stained with MALDI-MS compatible silver reagent for peptide mass fingerprinting analysis.
 First dimension: isoelectric focusing in a 3-11 pH gradient.
 Second dimension: SDS-PAGE in a 12% acrylamide (2.6% crosslinking) gel (1.0 mm thick).
 Numbered spots marked with a circle correspond to proteins compared to be subsequently identified by MALDI-TOF MS. The MALDI-TOF MS analysis of protein sequences is discussed in more detail in Chapter 3.4.

 One of the biggest problems in 2-DE is the analysis and comparison of complex mixtures of proteins.
 Currently, there are databases capable of comparing two-dimensional gel patterns.
-These systems allow automatic comparison of spots for the precise identification of those needed in the quantitative analysis.
-Once interesting proteins are identified, the proteins can be excised from gels, destained, and digested to prepare for their identification by mass spectrometry.
+These systems allow automatic comparison of spots to identify those needed in the quantitative analysis precisely.
+Once interesting proteins are identified, they can be excised from gels, destained, and digested to prepare for mass spectrometry.
 This technique is known as peptide mass fingerprinting.
 The ability to precisely determine molecular weight by matrix-assisted laser desorption/ionization-time of flight mass spectrometry (MALDI-TOF MS) and to search databases for peptide mass matches has made high-throughput protein identification possible.
 Proteins not identified by MALDI- TOF can be identified by sequence tagging or de novo sequencing using the Q-TOF electrospray LC-MS-MS.

-Western blotting: After a standard SDS-slab electrophoresis experiment is run, the gel is overlaid with a piece of nitrocellulose membrane.
-The sandwich of gel and filter paper is placed back into an electrophoresis chamber, such that the proteins migrate from the gel into the nitrocellulose, where they irreversibly bind.
+Western blotting: After a standard SDS-slab electrophoresis experiment, the gel is overlaid with a piece of nitrocellulose membrane.
+The sandwich of gel and filter paper is placed back into an electrophoresis chamber such that the proteins migrate from the gel into the nitrocellulose, where they irreversibly bind.
 This is illustrated in the figure below.
-Note however that in the absence of staining, the protein bands in either the PAGE gel or Western blot would not be visible.
+Note, however, that in the absence of staining, the protein bands in either the PAGE gel or Western blot would not be visible.
 Standards (lane 5) would be visible if they were labeled with chromophores, as shown in Figure \(\PageIndex{22}\).

-If a cell lysate was applied to a lane of a PAGE gel, after staining with any technique, the bands would appear as overlapping smears on the stained gel.
-What makes Western blots so useful is that specific bands can be specifically visualized (stained) on the nitrocellulose membrane by using a detection system linked to an antibody that recognizes just a specific target protein.
+If a cell lysate were applied to a lane of a PAGE gel, the bands would appear as overlapping smears on the stained gel after staining with any technique.
+Western blots are useful because specific bands can be visualized (stained) on the nitrocellulose membrane using a detection system linked to an antibody that recognizes a specific target protein.
 This is illustrated in Figure \(\PageIndex{23}\).

 3D electrophoresis: To detect specific proteins in a 2D electrophoresis experiment, a 3rd dimension of separation, a Western blot, could be performed on the PAGE gel and the nitrocellulose stained with an antibody specific to a target protein.
 That is illustrated in Figure \(\PageIndex{24}\).